-Alligators are a part of Lowcountry life and at this time of year, they may be present in one of our 40 ponds or mobile, moving from pond to pond.
-As their mating season approaches, you will find an increased presence of alligators.
+Alligators are a part of Lowcountry life.
+They may be present in one of our 40 ponds or mobile, moving from pond to pond.
 Always give the alligator the right of way.
 They do not want to be bothered any more than you do.

 Remember to honor their space as we continue to live alongside our wildlife.

 It is against the law to feed or otherwise harass alligators.
 This includes activities, such as throwing sticks or rocks.
 When people feed alligators, they will begin to associate people with food, creating a very dangerous situation.
 These animals often have to be destroyed due to this human intervention.

 Q: What is a nuisance alligator?

 A: A nuisance alligator is an individual alligator that has become a significant public safety risk.
 This typically occurs when an alligator has been fed and has lost its inherent fear of people.

 Q: What happens when the POA gets a call about an alligator sighting?

 A: The Daniel Island POA calls their alligator consultant who is a second-generation alligator specialist and has managed the alligator population at Daniel Island for 10+ years.
 Based on SCDNR and the National Wildlife Control Training Program, the alligator specialist evaluates and tests the alligator.
 During the evaluation process, the specialist will go through a series of tests to see if the alligator is threatening/aggressive.

 Q: What happens after the evaluation?